Advice for Better Fire Photography

 The Basic Principles

-The story.
-Good fire photography need to be more than cool; they need to tell a story.
+Good fire photography needs to be more than cool; it needs to tell a story.
 To begin, choose a subject.
 It’s not enough to just snap a photograph, even it’s well crafted.
 You need to choose a subject in order to tell the story.
 Humans always make great subjects for fire photographs.
 Still life, like tents and antlers, or any a scene with no humans, can still be interesting and artistic, but it’s much harder to craft stories without people.

-Balancing light sources quickly.
 One of the simplest ways to get good fire photographs right out of the box is to shoot campfire settings just after the sun dips below the horizon.
-Light in the sky will balance better with the brightness of the flame, making for a more simple exposure.
+Light in the sky will balance better with the brightness of the flame, making for a simpler exposure.